 You may work for a facilities management company contracted to a number of organisations.
 In small companies, facilities management may be part of a general management role.

 You'll work around 40 hours a week, usually 9am to 5pm.
 You may need to do extra hours to deal with emergencies.

-You'll be office-based but you may need to travel if you work for a large, multi-site company.
+You'll be based in an office but you may need to travel if you work for a large, multi-site company.

 6. Career path and progression

 Membership of the British Institute of Facilities Management (BIFM) could benefit your career development.